bajtos/bajtos.github.io/content/posts/2023-12-optimising-spark-memory-usage.md

 ![Measurements and CID strings with duplicated bytes](/images/2024/measurement-string-bytes-duplicated.svg)

 Aside: I guess this makes sense - most applications don't have that many duplicate string values.
-The cost of maintaining a lookup table would outweigh the benefits.
+The cost of maintaining a lookup table would outweigh the benefits of memory savings.

 Using the knowledge about the specific usage patterns of our application, we can trade additional CPU load for less memory usage and implement a lookup table ourselves.
 The idea is simple: whenever